-Only SD and SDHC cards are supported.
+The system requires an SD or SDHC memory card to operate.
 The card must be formatted with FAT or FAT32 file system, which is usually the case for brand new cards.

 Copy the converted schedule file (the TAS file) and all necessary sound files onto the card via an SD card reader.
-If telephone paging function is needed then the 12 touch tone files (TTO $^{\sim}$ TT9, TTP, TTS) found on the system CD must also be copied onto the card.
+If telephone paging function is needed then the 12 touch tone files (TT0 $\sim$ TT9, TTP, TTS) found on the System SD Card must also be copied onto the card.
 All files must reside in the root folder.